CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * Ops: The type of operation that someone with a given Role is most likely to do on a given metadata attribute.
     * See the [Typical Metadata Operations](#typical-metadata-operations) section describing what the colors represent.
 * Attribute name:
-* Required: CPANSec's interpretation on whether or not the attribute is required.
+* Required: CPANSec interpretation on whether or not the attribute is required.
 * Required by: Reference to relevant regulation, guides or standards where the attribute is mentioned.
     * See the [References](#references) section for links to the documents mentioned.
-* Comment: CPANSec's commentary on a attribute.
+* Comment: CPANSec commentary on a attribute.
 * TODO: CPANSec Remaining work related to this attribute.